 If you begin to regain weight after gastric bypass surgery, talk to your doctor.
-You may need a thorough evaluation to determine what factors — medical, psychological, lifestyle — could be involved in the weight gain.
+You may have a sense of what’s causing your weight gain.
+However, you may need a more thorough evaluation to determine what factors — medical, psychological, lifestyle — are involved in the weight gain.

 See more Expert Answers

 - Treating weight gain after weight-loss surgery.
 Obesity Action Coalition. http://www.obesityaction.org/educational-resources/resource-articles-2/weight-loss-surgery/treating-weight-regain-after-weight-loss-surgery.
 Accessed Feb.
 27, 2015.